Organizations and groups are used to manage your Zendesk Support users and the ticket handling workflow.

 -

 You can use organizations to create user segments to define who can see what in your Help Center.
-You might want most of your Help Center to be viewable by all your end-users but also create several just for certain groups of users (customers with premium service plans, perhaps).
+You might want most of your Help Center to be viewable by all end users but also create several just for certain groups of users (customers with premium service plans, perhaps).
 Organizations enable you to do this.
 For information see Creating users segments for Guide user permissions.

-You can create organizations and add end-users to them manually, one at a time, or automate the process by adding users and their organizations in a bulk import operation.
+You can create organizations and add end users to them manually, one at a time, or automate the process by adding users and their organizations in bulk import operations.

 Once you've gotten organizations set up, they can be used in many ways in Zendesk Support to manage your workflow.
 See How to use your organizations and groups below.